polyhedralpress/project-polyhedral/polyhedral/src/01-Introduction.md

 The above are only a few examples of common dice pool modifiers.
 There may be other circumstances that grant bonuses or impose reductions to your dice pool.
 Your dice pool for any check can not be reduced to less than 1D.

-### Critical Successes
-A critical success occurs on any check you are performing where you roll two or more 6's on the dice.
-You can only score a critical success when your dice pool is at least 3D, if your dice pool is greater than 3D (because of advantage or some other reason), you have a greater chance of scoring a critical success.

-### Applying Rules
-If two rules seemingly contradict one another, the more specific of the two rules is applied.
-If it isn't clear which rule should be applied or there are no rules for a given situation, the storyteller is responsible for adjudicating and resolving the situation.
-The storyteller may also decide that they are not using certain rules.

-### Always Round Down
-Whenever a number is divided in the game, always round down if you end up with a fractional number, even if the fraction is one-half or greater.
-This greatly simplifies the math in the game.

 {{#include ./game-rules/abilities.md}}